JeanneGandon/DataAnalyticsGoogleCertification/README.md

   scale_color_discrete(name = "Person")
 ```
 <img src=https://github.com/JeanneGandon/DataAnalyticsGoogleCertification/assets/138037134/def303e6-80a7-481b-a6da-8dbfb4620b8a width=400> <br>
-Most users lie around a 0.95 sleep efficiency.
-There are two major outliers.
-A change in habit of sleep efficiency or a bad sleep efficiency overall can cause some serious health-related side effects, assuming an increased time in bed will correlate to a decreased time active.
+The analysis of sleep efficiency among users reveals that the majority of individuals have a sleep efficiency of around 0.95.
+This indicates that they are achieving a high level of efficiency in utilizing their time in bed for quality sleep.
+However, it is important to note that there are two significant outliers who exhibit notably different sleep efficiency patterns. <br>

+Identifying the reasons behind these outliers is crucial, as changes in sleep efficiency or consistently low sleep efficiency can have significant implications for users' health and well-being.
+Poor sleep quality or disrupted sleep patterns can lead to a range of health-related side effects.
+It is worth considering that an increased time spent in bed does not necessarily correlate with a decrease in sedentary behavior or an increase in physical activity.

 ### Average Heart Rate
 Calculated the average daily heart rate of users: